TobySuch/Shifter/README.md

 By default, the `docker-compose.yml` will use the latest image from GHCR.
 However it still requires some config files from this repository, and the relative paths are important.
 This will be improved in the future.

-1. Download or clone this repository.
+1. Copy the contents of the [example docker-compose.yml file](/docker/docker-compose.yml) into a new file in your project directory.
 2. Make a copy of the `.env EXAMPLE` file and name it `.env`.
 In your new copy, make sure DEBUG is set to 0, and change any values that are set to `CHANGEME` to the appropriate values for your deployment.
-3. In the .env file, update the DJANGO_ALLOWED_HOSTS and CSRF_TRUSTED_ORIGINS values to match your deployment.
+3. In the .env file, update the SHIFTER_URL value to match your deployment.
 4. Start the containers using the following command:

 ```
-docker compose -f docker/docker-compose.yml up
+docker compose up
 ```

 5. Access the site on the configured port.
 You will be asked to setup an admin user when you first visit the site.